Home

 • Pinned post: Welcome to History for Empathy!

-History for Empathy is an online history blog and social media group dedicated towards informing readers of lesser known historical events and figures with the purpose of broadening the perspectives of the general public, and strengthen the connections between people… Continue reading →
+History for Empathy is an online history blog and social media group dedicated towards informing readers of lesser known historical events and figures with the purpose of broadening the perspectives of the general public, and strengthen the connections between people across the world.
+History for Empathy primarily produces written content, but is willing to expand…

 • The Baltic Way